Deepak149/AWS-Weather-Data-Ingestion/README.md

 ### CI/CD Pipeline

 - A CI/CD pipeline is created to automate code updates for the dags and the glue script.
-- Whenever a pull request is merged into the main branch of the GitHub repository, AWS CodeBuild is triggered.
+- Whenever a pull request is merged into the main branch of the GitHub repository, AWS CodeBuild is triggered and the buildspec file is run.
 - The code for the Glue script and the DAGs is updated in S3, ensuring the latest changes are deployed efficiently.

 ### Amazon Redshift